Bordered Heegaard Floer homology: Invariance and pairing: Invariance

-For the most part the proof of Theorem~\ref{thm:D-invariance} is a simple adaptation of the techniques for closed 3-manifolds~\cite{OS04:HolomorphicDisks} (as modified for the cylindrical case in~\cite{Lipshitz06:CylindricalHF}, say).
+The proof of Theorem~\ref{thm:D-invariance} is modeled on the invariance proof for the closed case \cite{OS04:HolomorphicDisks} (as modified for the cylindrical case in~\cite{Lipshitz06:CylindricalHF}, say).
 In particular, the proof proceeds by showing that each of the three kinds of Heegaard moves from Proposition~\ref{prop:heegaard-moves} induces a homotopy equivalence.
 (We also use Proposition~\ref{prop:admis-achieve-maintain} to ensure that all of the intermediate diagrams are provincially admissible.)

-There are essentially two new issues.
+There are two essentially new issues.
 The first, and easier, is that we must keep track of the algebra elements which occur as coefficients in the maps.
 We will illustrate how this is done by defining the chain map induced by deformation of the almost complex structure.
 The second, more serious, issue is that the traditional proof of handleslide invariance uses ``triangle maps,'' the general definitions of which are subtle for bordered Heegaard diagrams.
-We will explain how to circumvent this difficulty by proving invariance when handlesliding an $\alpha$-arc over an $\alpha$-circle (the hardest case).
+In the special case of handleslides the difficulties which come up in triangle maps in general can be circumvented, however.
+We illustrate this in a proof of invariance under handleslides which carry one $\alpha$-arc over an $\alpha$-circle (the hardest case).
 These two issues having been explained, the reader should have no difficulty adapting the rest of the invariance proof to our setting.
 For instance, the proof of isotopy invariance is similar to the proof of invariance under change of complex structure, but notationally slightly more complicated.
-The reader may also consult \cite[Chapters 6 and 7]{Lipshitz06:BorderedHF} for a few more details in a similar setting.

-\subsubsection{The chain map for change of complex structure}
+\subsection{The chain map for change of complex structure}